MattuW4/Gather-Round-Board-Game-Cafe/README.md

 ## Existing site features

-The site has been designed to work through the anticipated ranking of need and desires of users from first time visitors to regular users, recognising needs and wants differ.

 - F01 Navigation bar

 The navigation bar is consistent across all pages, being easy to recognise, find and use.
 It has a logo to the left that takes the user to the homepage and a simple menu, game library and booking link to the right.
 The latter have been developed to be responsive for smaller devices with the home page tabe disappearing to accommodate a balanced display.